Comprehensive analysis of MBTI INFP personality: Characteristics and advantages of self-confidence (INFP-A) and turbulent (INFP-T)

 Turbulent INFP (INFP-T)

-Compared with self-confident INFP, turbulent INFP (INFP-T) is more likely to have doubts and self-criticism about yourself.
+Compared with self-confident INFPs, turbulent INFPs ( INFP-Ts ) are more likely to have doubts and self-criticism about themselves.
 They are usually less content with the status quo and like to promote personal growth and improvement through reflection and self-criticism.
-The idealism of turbulent INFPs is usually very strong, and they set extremely high standards for themselves, but these standards often put them in a lot of pressure. **40% of turbulent INFPs say they are uneasy about themselves, and they are prone to anxiety or self-doubt when facing challenges.
+The idealism of turbulent INFPs is usually very strong, and they set extremely high standards for themselves, but these standards often put them in a lot of pressure.
+40% of turbulent INFPs say they are upset about themselves and they are prone to anxiety or self-doubt when facing challenges.

-This kind of self-criticism is often manifested as excessive judgment of one’s own work.
-85% of turbulent INFPs say they think they are lazy, despite the fact that they usually work harder than they think.
+This kind of self-criticism is often manifested as excessive judgment of one's own work.
+85% of turbulent INFPs say they think they are lazy , despite the fact that they usually work harder than they think.
 Turbulent INFPs often amplify their mistakes and then negatively evaluate themselves.
-68% of turbulent INFPs believe that their mistakes represent failures, which also aggravates their self-doubt.
+68% of turbulent INFPs believe that their mistakes represent failure , which also exacerbates their self-doubt.

-Although turbulent INFPs are prone to feeling emotional fluctuations, their sensitivity also allows them to better understand other people’s emotions.
-They often show strong empathy, and 63% of the turbulent INFPs say they often or very often cry.
+Although turbulent INFPs are prone to feeling emotional fluctuations, their sensitivity also allows them to better understand other people's emotions.
+They often show strong empathy, and 63% of turbulent INFPs say they often or very often cry .
 This emotional expression not only helps them better understand others, but also makes them appear warmer and more delicate in interpersonal communication.

 Advantages of turbulent INFP: